OSeMOSYS/OSeMOSYS/docs/manual/Create a model in OSeMOSYS.rst

 | Emission        | Mton                                       |
 +-----------------+--------------------------------------------+

 There is no unit conversion in OSeMOSYS: the modelling system assumes that all units are consistent.
 For example, the unit for capital costs needs to be coherent with the choice of units from the above table and is applied for all parameters relating to the costs.
 For example, when choosing GW and $ as power (capacity) and monetary units respectively, the capital cost has to be defined in Million $/GW.
 Similarly, if the energy unit is PJ, then the activity ratios and variable costs need to calculated with care to avoid errors.
 This is particularly important for the parameter **CapacityToActivityUnit** (1) (2), which depends on the final energy unit and the unit of capacity.

-Supportive programmes and documentation
+Supporting programmes and documentation
 ---------------------------------------

-The installation of Notepad ++ is recommended to work with and edit the model and data files.
-It can be downloaded `here <https://notepad-plus-plus.org/download/v7.5.4.html>`_.
+The installation of a text editor such as  `Notepad++ <https://notepad-plus-plus.org/downloads/>`_ or `Visual Studio Code <https://code.visualstudio.com/Download>`_ is recommended to work with and edit the model and data files.

 The following three files are recommended for more background documentation on the basics of GNU MathProg and the linear optimization logic applied in OSeMOSYS:

 1.	`The GNU Linear Programming Kit, Part 1: Introduction to linear optimization <http://www.osemosys.org/uploads/1/8/5/0/18504136/ceron_-_2006_-_the_gnu_linear_programming_kit_part_1_-_introduction_to_linear_optimization.pdf>`_;